 Principal Preparation for Excellence and Equity in Rural Schools (PPEERS) candidates will be selected through a rigorous two-stage process:

 - Application & Current Résumé

-- 3 letters of support (Current supervisor and grade-level chair, peer, community member, etc.)
+- 3 confidential Letters of Support forms, one of which must be from your current supervisor (grade-level chair, peer, community member, etc.)

-- 3 to 5 page personal statement that reflects commitment to education, instructional leadership and data use, and being an equity-oriented change agent
+- 3 to 5 page personal statement that reflects commitment to education, experience with instructional leadership and data use, and commitment to being an equity-oriented change agent

 - Formal Application to the UNCG Graduate School, which requires: 1) transcripts; 2) three recommendations (can be the same from stage 1); 3) current resume and 4) a written essay in response to a prompt.

-Final decisions will be made by UNCG in collaboration and agreement with each partner district on 3/30/2020.
+Final decisions will be made by UNC Greensboro in collaboration and agreement with each partner district on 3/30/2022.